Sundar-1002/DocuMind/README.md

 **Ingestion Pipeline (`ingest.py`)**
 PDFs are loaded page by page using `PyPDFDirectoryLoader`, split into 1000-character chunks with 200-character overlap using `RecursiveCharacterTextSplitter`, embedded using HuggingFace's `all-MiniLM-L6-v2` model, and persisted locally in ChromaDB.

+**GraphQL API (`api.py`)**
+A FastAPI server with Strawberry GraphQL exposes two mutations — `uploadDocuments` handles PDF file uploads using the GraphQL multipart upload spec and triggers ingestion, and `ask` receives a user message and routes it through the LangGraph agent.

 **Agent Graph (`agent.py`)**
 A LangGraph `StateGraph` with three nodes — `retrieve_documents` performs semantic similarity search against ChromaDB returning the top 4 relevant chunks, `respond` builds a prompt with the retrieved context and invokes Llama 3.1 via Groq to generate a cited answer, and `critic` verifies whether the answer is grounded in the retrieved documents.
 If confidence is LOW, the critic's feedback is passed back to the responder for a retry (max 2 retries).
 Conversation memory is maintained across turns using `MemorySaver`.

+**Streamlit UI (`app.py`)**
+A Streamlit frontend that communicates with the FastAPI backend exclusively via GraphQL mutations using the `requests` library.
+PDF uploads use the GraphQL multipart file upload spec.

 **Evaluation Pipeline (`evaluate.py`)**
-A LangSmith evaluation pipeline that runs the agent against a dataset of 10 question-answer pairs and logs latency, token usage, and answer quality to LangSmith.
+A LangSmith evaluation pipeline that runs the agent against a dataset of 10 domain-specific question-answer pairs and logs latency, token usage, and answer quality per run.

 ---